space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

   - Being in cuffs heals **0.5** LHP / second
   - Wearing an electro pack heals **0.5** LHP / second

 Loyal crew are also able to passively heal LHP at **0.1** LHP / second, though as this does not happen for Revolutionaries it can not be used for deconversion.
-This passive heal is disabled for 10 seconds upon taking LHP damage.
+This passive heal is disabled for **10** seconds upon taking LHP damage.

 A deconverted Revolutionary can be reconverted again.
 If a Headrev is deconverted (>= 0 LHP) they lose their antag status, and being converted to the Revolution makes you a normal Revolutionary.

 ### Death & LHP Damage

 Authoritarian regimes killing of protesting civilians causing further unrest, or freedom fighters getting a shock when they first murder someone, are concepts that are closely tied to a revolution.
 They are also ideas that would be suitable mechanically to combat murder sprees from either side during a Revolution round.
+The following section is only relevant for crew and Revs; non-crew characters (pets, mobs) and other antags (traitors, Nukies) do not interact with the following mechanic.

-If a Revolutionary dies by the hand of a crewmember (the crewmember dealt the damage putting them in a critical state), they will deal 15 non-split LHP damage in a **8** tile line-of-sight radius around their body.
+If a Revolutionary *or crewmember* dies by the hand of another crewmember (being dealt the damage that put them in a critical state), they will deal **15** non-split LHP in a **8** tile line-of-sight radius around their body.
 While remaining dead they will also provide a passive **-0.1** LHP / second in a **4** tile line-of-sight radius.
-Crew death works in the same way and with the same values but in reverse, healing LHP upon death when killed by a revolutionary.
-The initial burst of LHP damage when a Revolutionary dies is able to convert crew in a Convertable state.
+This works in the same way but in reverse if a Revolutionary performs the kill, healing LHP upon death when killed by a Revolutionary/Crewmember.
 The initial burst also has a **120** second cooldown, to avoid repeatedly reviving and killing the same person twice to trigger the effect.
+This means both sides are discouraged from indiscriminately killing, favoring limited killing and kidnapping.

+If the death of a *Revolutionary* is at the hand of a *crewmember*, the initial burst of LHP damage is able to convert.
+This is not true for the death of a crewmember by the hand of a crewmember (otherwise large-scale death in other gamemodes could risk spawning Revolutionaries without any headrev).

 Being converted/deconverted by a character dying displays a special conversion message, to indicate it was the reason for being converted/deconverted.